 The authors find evidence that the relation between market premium and EP is positive and stronger for large companies in industries with low environmental risk than for large companies in medium-risk industries.
 In contrast, there is a strong, negative relation for large companies in high-risk industries with tighter environmental policies.
 Consequently, financial markets impose risk premiums when pricing EP in polluting and more regulated industries or ignore such effects at best.
 The findings are consistent with the resource-based theory that proactive environmental management beyond compliance is costly for companies in high-risk industries.
 An excess compliance can be interpreted as an over-investment by the market.
 Moreover, the relation does not hold for small companies.
-The finding suggests that market under-reaction and financial constrains drive the results for small companies.
-The conclusions are strengthened by the fact that financial analysts follow more closely large than small companies and also companies in high-risk industries.
+The finding suggests that market under-reaction and financial analysts follow more closely large than small companies and also companies in high-risk industries.
 Overall, this paper contributes to earlier research by providing theoretical arguments and empirical evidence that EP is priced differently in financial markets.